-Seth Palansky, Vice President of the WSOP has confirmed to pokerfuse that the online bracelet events that are scheduled to run ahead of the DOJ enforcement deadline on June 14 will be available to players in New Jersey.
+Seth Palansky, Vice President of the WSOP has confirmed to pokerfuse that the online bracelet events that are scheduled to run ahead of the DOJ enforcement deadline on June 14 will be available to NJ poker players.

 When announcing these events in February, WSOP organizers had stated that these events are open only to players who are physically “inside the borders of eligible states” and that “eligibility for New Jersey players … has yet to be determined.”